-I spent years in a setting where behavior modification equaled maturity in the faith.
+I spent years convinced that behavior modification equaled maturity in the faith.
 Where an outward appearance of good behavior and conformity to the rules and standards imposed on me meant I was sinning less and was applauded as progress in the right direction.
 But woe unto me if I slipped and messed up.
 At those times, the solution was never grace, it was more law.
 A reinforcement and reminder of the rules and laws I was expected to follow.
 In short, the outside of the cup looked pretty good but on the inside, I was dying a slow death.
 That’s what law-driven sin management does.
 When the focus of our faith becomes an obsession with policing sin, our natural inclination is to think imposing laws and rules is the solution.
 But is it?
 In 1 Corinthians 15 Paul made this short but powerful observation:

 “…the power of sin is the law.”
 1 Corinthians 15:56